numerical-mooc/numerical-mooc/README.md

 This project started in 2014 as a multi-campus, connected course (plus MOOC) on numerical methods for science and engineering.

-In Fall 2015, the second run of the connected courses, we have these instructors participating:
+In Fall 2015 and 2016, second and third run of the connected courses, we had these instructors participating (using the materials as part of their syllabus):
 - [Lorena A. Barba](http://lorenabarba.com), George Washington University, USA
 - [Ian Hawke](http://www.southampton.ac.uk/maths/about/staff/ih3.page), Southampton University, UK
 - [Bernard Knaepen](http://depphys.ulb.ac.be/bknaepen/), Université Libre de Bruxelles, Belgium